brandur/sorg/content/drafts/denim.md

 > Sanforized jeans (most jeans) will not shrink a crazy amount in the wash.
 They'll lose maybe 1" or 1.5" in the waist and inseam.

+### Washing (#washing)

+Many wait as long as possible to maximize the contrast between indigo and fades.

+Wash by themselves to avoid indigo transfer.

+Soak for 30-45 minutes.

+Tubs on the street in Tokyo.

 ### Selvedge (#selvedge)

 !fig src="/assets/denim/shuttle-loom.jpg" caption="How a shuttle loom weaves warp and weft yarns together."